Accessories Bicycles Parts Specials Tools

 Toe clips and straps – still popular

-Toe clips and straps have been used since the 1890s and are still quite popular despite the advent of click-in pedal systems.
+Toe clips and straps have been used since the 1890s and are still quite popular despite the advent of clipless pedal systems.

-Even loose toe straps increase safety by preventing a foot from slipping from a pedal.
-So-called "mini" toe clips, though, used without straps, may look good to a beginner, but they make it harder to start up without offering any advantage once you get going.
+By preventing a foot from slipping from a pedal, toe straps improve safety even when loose, once a cyclist has learned to get the feet in and out of them.
+So-called "mini" toe clips or pedal "baskets", though, used without straps, may look good to a beginner, but they make it harder to start without offering any advantage once you get going.

 Toe clips and straps can scuff shoes, and require a relatively stiff toe box, so they aren't a great idea if you wear sandals, moccasins or Guccis.
-Most running shoes and bicycling shoes are fine, though.
+Most running shoes and bicycling shoes work well with toe clips and straps, though.

 Quill pedal,